Garegin Apresov: Arrest and death

-This sentence seemed relatively lenient by the standards of the era and given the gravity of the charges.
-Both hearings of the Military Collegium of the Supreme Court of the USSR in Apresov's case took considerable time, which was unusual, as the standard time for a case before this court at the time was approximately fifteen minutes and almost always resulted in a death sentence.
-Furthermore, the length of the investigation into Apresov's case was unusually long for the times of the purges.
-It is known that during the investigation, Apresov was included three times in the so-called Stalin's shooting lists for the first category (twice – in November 1937 and again in March 1938), but he did not die.
+This sentence seemed comparatively lenient by the standards of the era and given the gravity of the charges.
+Both sessions of the Military Collegium of the Supreme Court of the USSR in Apresov's case lasted unusually long, which stood out from the practice of the time, when the consideration of cases by this court typically took about fifteen minutes and almost invariably resulted in the imposition of a death sentence.
+Furthermore, the length of the investigation in Apresov's case was unusually long for the times of the repressions.
+He was included three times on Stalin's execution lists under the first category.
+During the investigation, Apresov was held in Butyrka, Sukhanovo, and Lefortovo prisons, as well as in the NKVD internal prison.
+Three of Yezhov's deputies to the NKVD People's Commissar were involved in one way or another in the Apresov case: Frinovsky, Belsky, and Agranov.